OlGe404/-CodeReadyContainers/README.md

 # CodeReadyContainers
-This repo can be used to setup a local code ready containers (CRC) installation (openshift 4 equivalent) on Ubuntu/Debian.
+This repo can be used to setup a local code ready containers (CRC) installation (openshift 4 equivalent) on Ubuntu/Debian (only tested on Ubuntu 22.04).

 ## Requirements
 To install CRC with this repo, you need: